apache/beam/beam-site/contribute/docker-images.md

 versions of Java.

-If you have the code in the ~/workspace/beam directory and you want to quickly test it with Beam on Java 7 you can do:
+If you have the code in the ~/workspace/beam directory and you want to quickly test it with Beam you can do:

 ```
-docker run -v ~/workspace/beam:/home/user/beam -it beam:openjdk7 /bin/bash
+docker run -v ~/workspace/beam:/home/user/beam -it beam:openjdk8 /bin/bash
 ```

 ### Performance improvements